tkalman/rdawg-pidinst__white-paper/datacite-cookbook/metadata.rst

 Collecting the metadata
 ~~~~~~~~~~~~~~~~~~~~~~~

-For creating a DOI for an instrument, you need to collect all the
+To create a DOI for an instrument, you need to collect all the
-metadata that describe the instrument and that you want to register in
+metadata that describe the instrument and you want to register in
 the DOI record.
 Section :ref:`pidinst-metadata-schema` in the PIDINST
 White Paper describes the metadata that you should consider to
 include.